ianskoo/HBZ-bot/README.md

 6. Finally, run the program with:
 `python3 hbz_booking.py`

 7. If the program gives an error, check if there's a security warning from MacOS for the chromedriver.
-If so, go to MacOS settings --> Security and Privacy --> General: and check the checkbox to allow the chromedriver to run.
+If so, go to MacOS settings --> Security and Privacy --> General, and check the checkbox to allow the chromedriver to run.
 Then, repeat step 6.

 ## Usage